schnell18/schnell18.github.io/content/publication/sensi-kurt-boost/index.md

 paper](/publication/mxq/) on LLMs.

 {{% callout note %}}
-This paper is converted to HTML with identical viewing experience as its PDF counterpart.
-To read this paper in your browser, click VIEW PAPER.
-If you wish to stick with the PDF version, click the PDF link above.
+This site hosts an HTML version of the original paper which was converted using [pdf2htmlex](https://pdf2htmlex.github.io/pdf2htmlEX/).
+We recommend you read the HTML version of the paper by clicking [_VIEW PAPER_](/papers/sensi-kurt-boost/index.html) as it loads faster and replicates identical typography quality as its PDF counterpart.
+If you wish to stick with the PDF version, click the [_PDF_](https://arxiv.org/pdf/2503.06518) link above.
 {{% /callout %}}